chimera-linux/cports/Packaging.md

   the `url` of the template (taken as is) plus the `source` URL(s) (with the filename component stripped) are used.
 An exception to this is when the `source` URLs contain `ftp.gnome.org`, in which case the `url` of the template is not used and only `source` URLs are.
+When not set, automatic detection for various URL types takes place, particularly Git forges, which then automatically take on the `git_forge` pattern style (below).
+* `pattern_style` *(str)* A predefined style for a pattern and URL to be used instead of explicit `pattern`.
+Currently allowed value is `git_forge`, which represents a common style and pattern for Git hosting software based on the `/info/refs` endpoint.
+With this style, automatic URLs are stripped down to their initial components in the format of `https://tld/user/repo`, while explicitly given URLs are preserved, and they have `/info/refs?service=git-upload-pack` added to them.
+  A pattern is then set to match tags from the file.
+No other pattern styles currently exist.
 * `pattern` *(str)* A Python regular expression (it is considered a verbose regular expression, so you can use multiple lines and comments) that matches the version number in the fetched page.
 You should match the